-Graphic design, done well, has intrinsic power to facilitate understanding and improve the world around us.
+Instructional design, done well, holds intrinsic power to facilitate understanding and improve the world around us.

 In pursuit of my personal philosophy and values as a graphic artist, I have been drawn closer and closer to the field of educational psychology.